phantom/wallet-sdk/README.md

 ## Features

+- Create self custodial wallets without leaving application
-- Self custodial wallets via Sign in with Google and 4-digit pin (no seed phrases)
+- Onboard via Sign in with Google and 4-digit pin (no seed phrases)
+- Wallets automatically sync with Phantom's mobile and extension apps
 - Sign transactions and message on Solana (more chains coming soon)
 - View, send, and receive tokens on Solana, Ethereum, Bitcoin, Base, and Polygon
-- Automatic syncing of wallets with Phantom's mobile and extension apps
 - Pricing: **FREE**

 ## Quickstart